During your Medicine Interviews

 - Delayed discharges.
-Sometimes it can be difficult to discharge patients from hospital as they may need additional home support or wait for a nursing home placement.
+Sometimes it can be difficult to discharge patients from hospital as they may need additional home support or a place in a nursing home.
 A patient who no longer has a medical condition requiring hospital treatment but who cannot be discharged from hospital is described as a delayed discharge or “bed blocking”, which in turn may cause a backlog to A&E due to bed shortages.
-This is a particular concern with the COVID-19 pandemic.

 Time To Scrap The Four-Hour Target?

-In 2018, NHS England began to review the four-hour A&E standard and whether they should be updated.
+In 2018, NHS England began to review the four-hour A&E standard and whether it should be updated.
 The review was published in March 2019, suggesting the current four-hour A&E target should be replaced with several new measures instead.
-14 hospital trusts were selected to pilot a new way of measuring performance.
-The recommendations were due to be published spring 2020, but this has been delayed because of the pandemic.
+However, in September 2022 the Health Secretary, Thérèse Coffey, ruled out changes to the four-hour target soon after her appointment.